AdobeDocs/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 When you include a site on the globally blocked sites list as a placement target, the site is flagged with a red exclamation point (!).
 This indicates that ads will not run on the flagged site.

+>[!NOTE]
+>
+>You can optionally bypass the global blocked sites list for standard display ads attached to a trusted private deal by enabling the "[!UICONTROL Allow unscreened sites]" option in the [placement settings](/help/dsp/campaign-management/placements/placement-settings.md).
+If necessary, the [!DNL Adobe] account team can also optionally disable site blocking for a public (auction-level) deal in the publisher settings for the deal.

 #### Account-level and Advertiser-level Blocked Sites Lists

 Users can also maintain account-level and advertiser-level blocked sites lists<!-- [account-level and advertiser-level blocked sites lists](/help/dsp/admin/blocked-sites-list-edit.md) -->, which are used automatically for all placements.
 Lower-level blocked sites list are applied in addition to the globally blocked sites list.